chicken-transfer4/dwm-catppuccin-config/README.md

 # dwm-catppuccin-config
+edit config.def.h files to edit

+change user in slock/config.def.h to your username

+you need the packages "xorg-server xorg-xinit linux-api-headers gcc make pkgconf feh picom" to install

-edit config.def.h files to edit change user in slock/config.def.h to your username install dwm, st, slstatus, dmenu and slock by running  "sudo make clean install" in config, move picom.conf to /etc/xdg/picom.conf and move .bashrc to /home/user/.bashrc
+install dwm, st, slstatus, dmenu and slock by running  "sudo make clean install"

+in config, move picom.conf to /etc/xdg/picom.conf and move .bashrc to /home/user/.bashrc